Neighborhood Info Without The Neighborhood Drama. Learn more

 Hickory

-Hickory is a highly-desirable species for many homeowners thanks to its interesting, swirling grain patterns.
+Hickory is a highly desirable species for many homeowners thanks to its interesting, swirling grain patterns.
 Among the pros and cons of hickory flooring is its price; it’s pretty affordable, usually costing between $4 and $8 per square foot.

 Mahogany

-There are many different species of mahogany, but all feature similar deep, rich reddish color that makes it a classic choice for furniture.
+There are many different species of mahogany, but all feature a similar deep, rich reddish color that makes it a classic choice for furniture.
 Mahogany floors are less common than mahogany desks and tables due to how soft the wood is.
 A softer wood like mahogany is easy to dent, and you’re more likely to notice nicks and scratches on a mahogany floor than one made from a harder wood.
 Mahogany flooring usually costs between $6 and $9 per square foot.

 Brazilian Walnut